Wills, Trusts & Probate

 The Proof is in Our Performance

-Can I change or revoke my healthcare proxy after it is created?
+Can I change or revoke my healthcare proxy?

-What happens if I do not have a healthcare proxy in California?
+What happens if I don't have a healthcare proxy in California?

 How does a healthcare proxy differ from a living will?

-How can I ensure my healthcare proxy is respected by medical providers?
+How can I ensure my healthcare proxy is followed?

-Is a healthcare proxy valid throughout California or only in Long Beach?
+Is a California healthcare proxy valid in other states?